 A good game for working on ground balls is steal-the-bacon.
 Split your team in two.
 Have each team line up on separate restraining lines facing the midfield.
 Assign each player on each team a number one through five.
 Put a ball at midfield and call out a number.
 If you yell out “five” all the players that you assigned number five on Team A will run out and play against all the players that you assigned number five on Team B. The team that picks up the ground ball must complete two or three passes and then throw the ball back to you.
 Each team gets a point after they complete those tasks.
 You can mix it up by calling out more than one number.
 Stress the importance of calling out “man” and “ball” and staying spread out once the ball is picked up.

 Another great game for beginners is fireball.
-This is a scrimmage type game in which everyone can play.
+This is a scrimmage-type game in which everyone can play.
 Divide your team up into two equal teams.
 For young players, you can shorten the field by bringing the goals up to the restraining lines.
 Get everyone to spread out all over the field.
-As soon as everyone is ready, throw a ball up in the air really high (young kids get a kick out of seeing how high you can throw the ball) and yell out “fireball!”
+As soon as everyone is ready, throw a ball up in the air high (young kids get a kick out of seeing how high you can throw the ball) and yell out “Fireball!”
 If a player catches the ball in midair, that is one point for his team.
 The other way to get points is obviously to score goals in the opponent’s net.

 The main objective of fireball is to keep players from getting too clumped together.
 This is achieved by the rule that anytime everyone gets in a huge mass, then a new fireball gets thrown up in the air, and the old ball is thrown back to the coach.
 Many youth lacrosse games look like a pile of ants on a crumb or a huge amoeba moving around the field.
 If you can teach your team to stay spread out, you are almost guaranteed success at the youth level.
-So, in fireball, when you see too many players hovering over a ground ball or everyone standing around one player who has the ball, yell out “fireball!” and throw a new ball into play.
+So, in fireball, when you see too many players hovering over a ground ball or everyone standing around one player who has the ball, yells out “fireball!” and throws a new ball into play.
 This will keep your players from getting too close, as they know there will always be a chance for a new ball to come into play.
 It will also teach them that the game is a lot more fun when everyone spreads out.

-There is really no reason to have beginners play on a full-length lacrosse field.
+There is no reason to have beginners play on a full-length lacrosse field.
 Youth leagues and games should be played on a scaled-down version.
 It is more fun for young players so they can score more goals and not have the ball stuck at midfield the whole game.